-LOUD Audio, LLC. is always striving to improve our products by incorporating new and improved materials, components, and manufacturing methods.
-Therefore, we reserve the right to change these specifications at any time without notice.
-The "Running Man" is a registered trademark of LOUD Audio, LLC.
+Since we are always striving to make our products better by incorporating new and improved materials, components, and manufacturing methods, we reserve the right to change these specifications at any time without notice.

+The "Running Man" figure is a registered trademark of LOUD Audio, LLC.

 All other brand names mentioned are trademarks or registered trademarks of their respective holders, and are hereby acknowledged.